Five reasons why you need to get to an OPTIMA qualifying event

 - Practice makes perfect.
 One of the biggest advantages competitors who ran in qualifying events have over the rest of the field is their familiarity with the format of the OUSCI.
 It is not uncommon for invitees from the SEMA Show to have little or no prior experience in any of our disciplines.
 While some may have made passes on an autocross course and a few may have logged miles on a full-blown racetrack, the unique format of the Wilwood Brakes Speed Stop Challenge is a challenge for even the most-skilled drivers to master in their first few attempts.

 - Qualifiers are a fun time with great people.
 Let's not forget why we all do stuff with our cars- because it's FUN!
-The format of many OUSCI qualifying events has become so popular, that an entire racing series has been spawned using a similar format and now takes place all over the country.
-Some of the American Street Car Series events are also qualifiers for the OUSCI, but they all offer an opportunity to spend more time behind the wheel of your car, pushing it to it's limits in an environment that is far safer than anything you'd find on the street.
+The format of many OUSCI qualifying events has become so popular, that an entire racing series has been spawned using the same format and now takes place all over the country.
 You'll also find a lot of great folks who are more than willing to offer assistance and advice to folks who are looking to step up their involvement.

 With that, we encourage you to get out and enjoy your car in 2013.
 We'll be looking for you!